 We offer small group lessons in trombone, trumpet, piano, bass guitar, drums and steel pans.
 These lessons cost £24 for each half term (6 sessions), which happen during the school day.
 Lessons must be paid for at the start of every half term.

 The school choir meets on a Thursday after school.
 Our choir takes part in local events and often performs with local orchestras.
-We will be performing ‘Carmina Burana’ with the Birmingham Conservatoire Orchestra in March.
+We are currently working towards a performance called Electric Proms at Warwick Arts Centre in November.

 KS2 Drama club

 Drama club will be starting soon.
 More details to follow.
 This year we will be performing Bugsy Malone.

 KS2 composition club